job-seeker/job-seeker-backend/README.md

       __v: 0 }
 ```

+ - With an invalid token, the server will return a 401 error
+ - With an invalid request, the server will return a 404 error

 Fetch _all_ events associated with a specific profile using a valid token and the user's `profileId`.
 ```
 GET /api/profile/:profileId/allProfileEvents